mjan2021/Dermoscopic-image-classification/README.md

 # Dermoscopic Image Classification

-This repository is corresponding to the paper (refrence paper) and it contains the source code and implementation of published study.
+This repository is corresponding to the paper [Tackling Imbalance dermoscopic image classification using data augmentation and GAN](https://doi.org/10.1007/s11042-023-17067-1) and it contains the source code and implementation of published study.

 ![Dataset Sample](images/Sample.png "Dataset Sample")